How many times have you said “I suck at golf”?

 This goes back to #1, with the quality shots thing.
 But it’s something you should focus on.
 For example, a lost ball on a par 5 will almost always lead to no better than double bogey, but that’s if you get the other parts of your game firing on all cylinders.

 It’s even worse on a par 3, as you have no “extra” shots to make a spectacular recovery.
-Your hole in one- if you were to pull it off- counts as a par.
+Your hole in one- if you were to pull it off on the re-tee- counts as a par.
+Not to mention, those extra strokes add up fast!

 You can help yourself a lot by starting off on the driving range before your round.
 Don’t try to fix anything; just see what your ball flight’s doing that particular day.